 - Pioneer Corporation.
 Mr. Ramsey represented Pioneer in an ongoing industry standard-setting process involving the adoption of a digital video copy protection solution based on DVD watermarking technology.

 Internet Security, Safety And Brand Protection Matters

-- Initiated a John Doe lawsuit to disable 96 IP addresses and thousands of domains that controlled the million computer "Rustock" botnet, capable of sending 30-40 billion spam email messages per day.
-The botnet was the single largest source of spam in the world.
+- Carried out action to disable 96 IP addresses and thousands of domains that controlled the million computer "Rustock" botnet, capable of sending 30-40 billion spam email messages per day.
+The botnet was then the single largest source of spam in the world.
 This action decimated this massive criminal infrastructure.

-- Initiated a John Doe lawsuit to disable 276 domains that controlled the 400,000 computer "Waledac" botnet capable of sending nearly 1.5 billion spam email messages per day.
+- Carried out action to disable 276 domains that controlled the 400,000 computer "Waledac" botnet capable of sending nearly 1.5 billion spam email messages per day.
 This action was the first civil action of its kind.